 Owen O'Malley is a Principal Engineer at LinkedIn.
 Owen has been working on Hadoop since the beginning of 2006 at Yahoo, was the first committer added to the project.
 He used Hadoop to set the Gray sort benchmark in 2008 and 2009.
 In the last 10 years, he has been the architect of MapReduce, Security, and now Hive.
 Recently he has been driving the development of the ORC file format and adding ACID transactions to Hive.

-Fabian Hueske is a committer and PMC member of Apache Flink.
-He is one of the three original authors of the Stratosphere research system, from which Apache Flink was forked in 2014.
-Fabian is a co-founder of data Artisans (now Ververica), a Berlin-based startup devoted to fostering Flink, where he works as a software engineer and contributes to Apache Flink.
+Fabian Hueske is working as a software engineer on streaming things at Snowflake.
+He is a PMC member of Apache Flink and one of the three original authors of the Stratosphere research system, from which Apache Flink was forked in 2014.
+Fabian is a co-founder of data Artisans (now Ververica), a Berlin-based startup devoted to fostering Flink.
 He holds a PhD in computer science from TU Berlin and is the author of "Stream Processing with Apache Flink".

 Monica Sarbu is founder and CEO of xata.io, providing a serverless database service for Jamstack applications.
 In 2013, she started Packetbeat, the first open source solution for monitoring your infrastructure, that was acquired by Elastic in 2015.
 She joined Elastic with the mission to continue her vision of building a more comprehensive monitoring solution.
 This is how Beats family was started, one of the most downloaded products of Elastic.